HILOK/DCS_NOTAM/README.md

 A bug list features all things that remain to be corrected, f.ex. graphical issues/missing sounds, and things that may not be in line with their real counterpart, whether or not those things are impeding basic functionality.
 Also the HIL presents relevant defects in a more systematic form than the bugs sections in ED's forums.

 **What should go into the HIL?**
 Only items or essential features that are originally part of the module modeled, but are broken or completely missing (that would prevent a specific task to be performed as expected).
 Also a workaround, if available.
-The source should ideally provide a link to a discussion thread that allows easy tracking of the defect's current state
+The source should ideally provide a link to a discussion thread that allows easy tracking of the defect's current state.
-**Reference: official game manual or Chuck's guides** as a general rule. -i think there is no point in browsing through real life docs, and listing everything that's missing in the game.
+**Reference: official game manual or Chuck's guides** as a general rule. -I think there is no point in browsing through real life docs, and listing everything that's missing in the game.

 **How could this be done?**
 Obviously this can only be achieved as a group effort.
 Github is a good starting point, because of its accessibility, but this project could move to another platform in the future.